lukereding/book_notes/guides_for/leading_a_team.md

 (b) They forget to do thing X
 (c) They didn't know they had to do X
 (d) They deprioritized thing X
-(e) They didn't know how to do thing X / didn't have the resouces for thing X
+(e) They didn't know how to do thing X / didn't have the resources for thing X

 In these situations, the boss if often suggesting that the direct report simply did bad work.
 But no one _wants_ to do bad work.
 No one _wants_ to suck at their job.
 (If they do, they shouldn't be on your team!)